pagopa/io-backend/README.md

 1. clone the project in a folder called `io-backend`
 2. go to the project's folder
-3. install dependencies with `yarn install`
+3. install dependencies with `pnpm install`
-4. generate proxy models with `yarn generate`
+4. generate proxy models with `pnpm generate`
-5. build the project with `yarn build`
+5. build the project with `pnpm build`
 6. run `scripts/generate-test-certs.sh` to create certificates needed to start the HTTPS server in DEV mode
 7. edit your `/etc/hosts` file by adding: